leptv/PET_bacteria_attachment/README.md

 # Bacteria attachment PET data analysis
 Python codes and data for result and figure generation in paper " In situ measurements of dynamic bacteria transport and attachment in heterogeneous sand-packed columns".

+All Python code files (.py), and data files (.csv, .npy) should be downloaded and stored in the same folder (working directory) in order for run code files successfully.

+## File description

 Three-dimensional (3D) raw data from PET imaging of two column experiments (tracer and E. coli bacteria injections) were pre-processed by coarsening voxel dimensions, normalizing the concentration.
 The pre-processed tracer and bacteria data are stored as 3D arrays in **"tracer_PET_data_processed.npy"** and **"bacteria_PET_data_processed.npy"**, respectively.